Home Loans

 But remember, this only works if the couple can work together on things like setting a price, deciding when to sell, and figuring out how to pay for things like getting the house ready to sell.
 It allows both parties to divide the proceeds and move on with their lives separately.
 Be sure to consult with a real estate agent to navigate the selling process efficiently.

-Suggested read: Benefits of Joint Home Loans
+Suggested read: Benefits of Joint Home Loan

 If one spouse wishes to keep the home, they can buy out the other spouse’s share of the property.
 This means he/she will have to assume the responsibility of repaying the loan and seek a loan transfer in their name.
 This involves repaying the amount contributed by the other partner before transferring the title.
 It’s essential to consider stamp duty and registration costs and other home loan transfer charges during this process, especially when dealing with divorce mortgage payments after separation.